cancervariants/variation-normalization/README.md

 # varlex
-Repository for the Variation Lexicon normalization service
+Repository for the Variant Lexicon normalization service